City Of Stonnington

 Within the municipality of Stonnington are the following:

 In 1875, James Munro, a member of the Legislative Assembly, purchased land on the west side of Kooyong Road, then known as Boundary Road.
-Armadale was built the following year, the house being named after the village in Scotland where Munro had gone to school.
-Munro became Premier of Victoria in November 1890 but his land speculating led to his financial and political ruin when the Land Boom of the 1880's finally crashed around 1891.
+His new home, Armadale, was built the following year.

-"Kooyongkoot" was the name first used for Gardiners Creek.
-"Kooyong" is a native word meaning 'camp or resting place', the haunt of the waterfowl'
+Kooyongkoot was the name first used for Gardiners Creek.
+‘Kooyong’ is an indigenous word meaning ‘camp or resting place’, ‘the haunt of the waterfowl’.

-In 1853, English barrister Charles Bruce Graeme Skinner purchased Crown allotment 25, 84 acres of land west of Glenferrie Road.
-He subdivided the land, which he named the Malvern Hill Estate, after the Malvern Hills in England where his forebears had lived.
-The name Malvern was first used when Skinner named his new hotel the Malvern Hill Hotel.
+In 1853 English barrister Charles Bruce Graeme Skinner purchased 84 acres west of Glenferrie Road at the Crown Land sales.
+He subdivided the land, naming it the Malvern Hill Estate, after the Malvern Hills, UK, where his ancestors had lived.

 The suburb of Prahran takes its name from the Aboriginal word for the area, Pur-ra-ran.
 According to George Langhorne, a missionary to local Aborigines in 1837, Pur-ra-ran is a compound of two words meaning ‘land partially surrounded by water’.